CollectionBuilder/cb-docs/docs/06_customization/config-theme-colors.md

 # Theme Color Configuration (config-theme-colors.csv)

 For simplicity, CollectionBuilder uses pre-compiled Bootstrap CSS.
-However, to make basic theming possible, we have added some code in `_sass/_theme-colors.scss` based on Bootstrap Sass to generate custom color CCS for btn-, btn-outline-, text-, and bg- classes.
+However, to make basic theming possible, we have added some code in "_sass/_theme-colors.scss" based on Bootstrap Sass to generate custom color CCS for btn-, btn-outline-, text-, and bg- classes.
 The custom classes can override existing Bootstrap theme colors or create new color classes.

 By default, these options are not used.

-To add custom colors, edit the two columns in the `_data/config-theme-colors.csv`:
+To add custom colors, edit the two columns in the `_data/config-theme-colors.csv`.
+The columns are described below, and an [example](#example) is provided for your convenience:

+### color_class:
-- **color_class**: The name you'll use to designate the color (i.e. the part after the `-` in `btn-primary`).
+- The name you'll use to designate the color (i.e. the part after the `-` in `btn-primary`).
     - example --> `primary`

-- **color**: Add the color in hex code.
+### color: Add the color in hex code.
 - example --> `#4232a8`

 Any "color_class" with a "color" value will generate a btn-, btn-outline-, text-, and bg- class for the color, e.g. `btn-primary`, `btn-outline-primary`, `text-primary`, and `bg-primary`.
 Any "color_class" with a blank "color" will be ignored.